googleapis/google-cloud-java/TESTING.md

   The `delay` parameter determines if change requests should be processed synchronously (value `0`) or in a separate thread with a delay of `delay` milliseconds.

-2. In your program, create and use a DNS service object whose host is set to `localhost` at the appropriate port.
+2. In your program, create and use a DNS service object by using the `options()` of `LocalDnsHelper`.
 For example:

   ```java
   Dns dns = LocalDnsHelper.options().service();